Etale cohomology, purity and formality with torsion coefficients: Introduction

-The notion of formality makes sense (and has proven to be very useful) in many other algebraic context outside dg-algebras, such as operads, operad algebras and symmetric monoidal functors.
+The notion of formality makes sense (and has proven to be very useful) in many other algebraic contexts outside dg-algebras, such as operads, operad algebras and symmetric monoidal functors.
 In this paper, we use the theory of weights in étale cohomology to prove partial results of the type ``purity implies formality'' when such algebraic structures arise from the category of algebraic varieties.
-Although the methods and conditions become quite technical, the theory has applications to very classical and well-known objects, such as the operad of little disks.
+Although the methods and conditions become quite technical, the theory has applications to very classical and well-known objects.
+In particular, we address questions of Salvatore and Beilinson on formality with torsion coefficients for configuration spaces and little disks operads respectively.
+The results that we obtain have potential applications in diverse situations, such as to the study of Massey products for complements of subspace arrangements, to embedding calculus, via the Vassiliev-Goodwillie-Weiss spectral sequence, or to deformation quantization \`{a} la Kontsevich with torsion coefficients.